Runway Vertical supporting Storm Riders, a local teenage rock band in Ibiza - February 2020 (Pic by Ryan Koriya)

 Plus there's nothing worse for independent artists to see their friends and family sharing 'shock factor' viral videos of terrible singers or successful major artists while their own posts go un-shared.
 Especially if their content is actually good.

 Actually go to their gigs to help them build a reputation for great live shows and demonstrate their pulling power, all for obvious reasons.
+In 2020 and possibly beyond, that would likely be buying tickets to live streamed events and interacting with their videos during the show and afterwards, if you catch the replay.

 (Asking to be on the free guest list for every show is just keeping the artist broke and dooming them to the underground scene for years to come).